SoerenMoeller/automaton-maker/README.md

 - Test out how to create text with multiple lines in svg
 - Add text size
 - Fix css mess!
+- Add toggle for typing
+- Add toggle for multi line editing

 ## Bugs
 - Arrow offset